PredictiveSingularity/.github/profile/README.md

 It is Mass and Speed.

-You are falling now towards It Now (or Any Time) and Here (or Everywere).
+You are falling towards It Now (or Any Time) and Here (or Everywere).

 You need to take Speed and go faster than Entropy Itself.

-It's a Life Form.
+It is a Life Form.
 The only one in fact.

 If You can see It, You can avoid It.